braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ## Creating a catalog

-To create a catalog in Braze, upload a CSV to the **Catalogs** page.
-Each CSV you upload will be its own distinct catalog.
+To create a catalog in Braze, upload a CSV file to the **Catalogs** page.
+Each CSV file you upload will be its own distinct catalog.
 Each catalog has an identifier; you'll use it to reference data from that catalog in a later step.

+{% alert note %}
+You can create up to five catalogs across your company.
+{% endalert %}

 ### Step 1: Create your CSV

 First, create your CSV file.
-The CSV must have one column with a header of `id`, and each item's `id` must be unique.
+The CSV file must have one column with a header of `id`, and each item's `id` must be unique.
 Additionally, the following limitations apply to catalog CSV files:

-- Maximum of 1,000 items (rows)
+- Maximum of 5,000 items (rows)
-- Maximum of 20 fields (columns)
+- Maximum of 30 fields (columns)
-- Maximum field value (cell) size of 0.5kb
+- Maximum CSV file size of 100MB
-- Maximum CSV file size of 10MB
+- Maximum cell size of
+- Only letters, numbers, hyphens, and underscores in headers

+{% alert note %}
+Need more space to accomodate for your CSV files?
+Please contact your Braze Account Manager for more information about upgrading your catalogs.
+{% endalert %}

-For this tutorial, we're using a catalog that lists two games, their cost, and an image link:
+For this tutorial, we're using a catalog that lists two games, their cost, and an image link.

-![The table shows two example games with columns for id, title, price, and image_link][5]
+![The table shows two example games with columns for id, title, price, and image_link.][5]

 ### Step 2: Upload your CSV

 After you've created your CSV, navigate to the **Catalogs** page and upload the file.
 Drag and drop your file to the upload zone, or click **Upload CSV** and choose your file.

-![Catalog CSV upload zone][1]
+![][1]

 ### Step 3: Take note of your catalog ID

 After successfully uploading your catalog, the catalog displays in a list below the upload zone.
 Each catalog has an associated catalog ID—a 24 digit alphanumeric code.
 Keep that ID handy, you'll need it in the next step.

-![Example catalog ID and associated CSV files in a list below the upload zone][2]
+![Catalog ID and associated CSV files in a list below the upload zone.][2]

+### Step 4: Select your data type

+Select one of the following data types for each column:
+- String
+- Boolean
+- Number

+{% alert note %}
+This data type cannot be edited once you set up your catalog.
+{% endalert %}

+![][9]

+### Step 5: Enter a catalog name

+Enter a unique name for your catalog.
+Note that you won't be able to edit this name once the catalog is created.
+Optionally, you can also add a description for your catalog.

+![][11]

 ## Updating a catalog

 If you need to update an existing catalog, you can do so by replacing your catalog with a new version.
 To do so, click <i class="fas fa-sync-alt"> **Replace Catalog**</i> from the **Catalogs** page and upload your new CSV.

-![Replace existing catalog][8]
+![][8]

 When you replace a catalog, all content and headers in the catalog will be replaced, but the catalog ID will not change.
 This allows you to update catalog content without needing to go into your existing messages and update the referenced catalog IDs.